 Having a great team at your disposal will allow you to elevate your business.
 Advertise the vacancy in both offline and online modes.
 Scrutinize all the applications on definite criteria.

 An experienced barber will have a strong skill set but will demand more wages.
 A newbie, on the other hand, needs to be trained but can work with a moderate wage.

 The job demands constant interaction between the barber and the customer.
 So, to keep your customers happy, your staff needs to understand the social cues and invite the customer with proper warmth.

-After fitting all the pieces of the shop at proper places, it all comes down to attract more customers.
+After fitting all the pieces of the shop in the proper places, it all comes down to attracting more customers.
 Here are some tips to follow: